Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution

-We also experimented with the smoothing parameter in the {\it skelconv} program.
-For our MCPM and DTFE density field runs, we applied a smoothing of 1, 2, and none to the filamentary skeleton (smoothing higher than 2 levels would wash out local geometrical structure of filaments).
-We found little to no impact on the visual structure of the reconstructed filaments and the qualitative results of the statistics of the filaments, such as the {\Lfil} distribution.
-This finding is in contrast to what was stated in \citet{GE23}.
-A similar conclusion was reached in \citetalias{Hasan23}.
-This smoothing technique averages the location of the individual points that make up a filament segment, as a filament segment is at most approximately 1~Mpc in length.
-Consequently, we consider this to be the maximum allowable separation between {\CPmax} and halo centers in the physical calibration experiments discussed previously.
-We have selected a smoothing of 1 as our fiducial value for both the DTFE and MCPM runs, as this reduces unphysically sharp filament segments, a fact that we verify visually.
+We also experiment with the smoothing parameter in the {\it skelconv} program, which effectively averages the locations of the individual points that make up a filament segment.
+For our MCPM and DTFE density field runs, we applied a smoothing of 1, 2, and none to the filamentary skeleton (smoothing higher than 2 levels washes out local geometrical structure of filaments).
+We find little to no impact on the visual structure of the reconstructed filaments, and both the qualitative and quantitative results of the statistics of the filaments, such as the {\Lfil} distribution, agree with \citetalias{Hasan23}.
+We have selected a smoothing of 1 as our fiducial value for both the DTFE and MCPM runs, as this reduces unphysically sharp filament segments.